BHARADWAJ-GK/SkyCast/README.md

-# WeatherNow - Real-Time Weather Application
+# SkyCast - Real-Time Weather Application

-**WeatherNow** is a dynamic and interactive real-time weather application built using React.
+**SkyCast** is a dynamic and interactive real-time weather application built using React.
 It allows users to quickly get the current weather data for any city worldwide.
-With a clean, user-friendly interface powered by Material-UI and custom CSS, WeatherNow provides accurate weather information such as temperature, humidity, wind speed, and weather conditions, along with corresponding weather icons and images to enhance the visual experience.
+With a clean, user-friendly interface powered by Material-UI and custom CSS, SkyCast provides accurate weather information such as temperature, humidity, wind speed, and weather conditions, along with corresponding weather icons and images to enhance the visual experience.

 ---